These terms and conditions are to be read in conjunction with applicable Mosaic Island proposals and/or statements of work (‘Proposal/SOW’).

 4.1.
 Estimates are subject to change if based on incorrect information provided by the Client, or if any specified dependencies / facilities are not available on time, or if any equipment required to be provided by the Client fails to operate correctly (save where the engagement itself is for the repair thereof).

 4.2.
-All sums due shall be invoiced and paid as specified in the applicable Proposal/SOW.
+All sums due will be invoiced and paid as specified in the applicable Proposal/SOW.
 The Client will pay the Consultancy’s invoices, plus VAT, within 30 days of the date of the invoice.
 Unless otherwise specified, where payment is on a time and materials basis, the Consultancy may invoice monthly.

 4.3.
 If any of the Consultancy’s invoices becomes overdue, the Consultancy may suspend provision of Services, and any agreed timescale will be automatically extended; the Consultancy may also terminate this Contract for material breach whilst any payment is more than 7 days overdue.